r-Techsupport/rTS_Wiki/docs/guides/Fixing-Cleanboot.md

 Here we will look for 4 different registry hives and keys to fix.

+{: .warning .warning-icon }
-> ❗ Depending on the type of login you utilize, not all keys may be present!
+> Depending on the type of login you utilize, not all keys may be present!
 If 1 or 2 of these keys are missing, there is no need to worry.
 If all 4 are missing, you will have to resort to [reinstalling windows](/windows).

 You will have to look for the following folders:
 - `KeyIso`